Soothe Mom, Baby with Relaxing Prenatal Massage

 - Helps the baby to relax and have a healthier growing process.

 - Prepares the body for labor and delivery.

-“When I work on women who are within weeks of their delivery date, I do a lot of work on their glutes and lower back,” explains massage therapist.
+“When I work on women who are within weeks of their delivery date, I do a lot of work on their glutes and lower back,” explains Northey.
 “This can help their pelvic bones get ready for the baby to arrive.”

 Expectant Moms Deserve a Relaxing, Therapeutic Experience

 Some women may be hesitant to get a prenatal massage because they’re afraid that if a therapist touches a certain spot that they will be put into labor.
-Massage therapists advise that this misconception isn’t necessarily true, especially if the therapist is properly trained, there is open communication between the therapist and the client, and proper precautions are taken.
+Northey advises that this misconception isn’t necessarily true, especially if the therapist is properly trained, there is open communication between the therapist and the client, and proper precautions are taken.

-Deep pressure can be used during a prenatal massage if the client requests it, but massage therapists do not suggest doing a deep tissue massage from head to toe as this approach can stress the body too much.
-Therapists also shouldn’t do trigger point therapy throughout the entire massage either, massage therapist advise, but should focus on keeping prenatal massage pressure consistently moderate and within the client’s preferred pressure level.
+Deep pressure can be used during a prenatal massage if the client requests it, but Northey doesn’t suggest doing a deep tissue massage from head to toe as this approach can stress the body too much.
+Therapists also shouldn’t do trigger point therapy throughout the entire massage either, Northey advises, but should focus on keeping prenatal massage pressure consistently moderate and within the client’s preferred pressure level.
 You should expect a massage experience that is safe, relaxing, therapeutic and customized to your specific needs.

 Setup Important for Comfort and Safety

 While some modifications have to be made during a prenatal massage to ensure a mother’s comfort and the baby’s safety, there are several different setups that can make a prenatal massage relaxing and enjoyable.
 Northey’s Elements studio, for instance, uses a prenatal-specific cut-out table that allows clients to lay face down on the table while their belly is supported by a sling.